ubogdan/go-playground/http-socks5/README.md

 http-socks5
 ___________
-Example using a http client over a  authentication enabled SOCK5 proxy.
+Example using an HTTP client over an authentication enabled SOCK5 proxy.